alfredsoriano/sanfrancisco/README.md

 This contains the .ipynb file (the Google Colab Notebook file), which you can then open in either Google Colab or VSCode.

-To run the file, please download the Graffiti dataset from the link `https://data.sfgov.org/City-Infrastructure/Graffiti/vg6y-3pcr/about_data`.
+To run the file, please download the latest Graffiti dataset from the link `https://data.sfgov.org/City-Infrastructure/Graffiti/vg6y-3pcr/about_data`.
+This is because the .csv file is too big to push to GitHub.
-Note that this changes daily, so you go to the first block shown below and change the file path to the appropriate latest version.
+Note that this changes daily, so you go to the first block shown below and change the file path in the command `df = pd.read_csv('Graffiti_20250319.csv')` to the appropriate latest version.

 ```
 import pandas as pd #used for pre-processing and data manipulation